MiamiOH-CSE274/Portfolio/README.md

 * Array-based list vs. Linked List

 Array-based lists and Linked Lists are both used to store data in a linear fashion.
-The main difference between the two is that the elements in an Array-based list are stored next to each other in continuous chunks of memory, while Linked lists store elements are not stored next to each other in memory, they are stored all throughout memory.
+The main difference between the two is that the elements in an Array-based list are stored next to each other in continuous chunks of memory, while Linked list elements are not stored next to each other in memory, they are stored all throughout memory.
 Because of this, finding a random element in an array-based list (such as element 135) can be done in O(1) time because element 135 is 135
 'spaces' in memory away from the first element, so its similar to doing `*(array + 135) = 10;`.
 To find that same element number in a linked list, you have to iterate through each element in the list until you are at element number 135, which takes O(k) time, with O(n) in the worst case.
 So for accessing a random value